Skip to main content

 Peter English Dissertation Prize

-Awarded to the Graduate LLB student with the highest overall average in the Graduate LLB degree programme
+£100 Voucher awarded to the Graduate LLB student with the highest overall average in the first year of the Graduate LLB degree programme

-Awarded annually to the first year LLB European student with the highest average mark over the course of their first year of study
+£50 awarded annually to the first year LLB Law with European Study student with the highest average mark over the course of their first year of study

 Oxford University Press Victoria Williams Memorial Prize